Richard E. Berendzen

-Richard Earl Berendzen (born September 6, 1938) is an American scientist, professor, and former president of American University, specializing in astronomy.
+Richard Earl Berendzen (September 6, 1938 – November 3, 2022) was an American scientist, professor, and president of American University, specializing in astronomy.
 His resignation in 1990 came following formal charges of making indecent phone calls to households in the Fairfax area over the course of several weeks that year.
 In 1992, he returned to American University as a full-time physics professor until his retirement in 2006.

 Early life

 Berendzen was born in Walters, Oklahoma on September 6, 1938.
 In 1942, Berendzen and his parents, Earl and June Berendzen, moved to Portland, Oregon, where Berendzen developed rheumatic fever and asthma at a young age, which confined him to his room.

 In 1945, the family relocated to Dallas, Texas where Earl managed a hardware store.
 Richard Berendzen remained ill and bedridden for three more years and began spending time stargazing on his lawn.

 In 1946, Berendzen began attending school for the first time as a second grader.
 His mother's mental health began to deteriorate, and "she was wildly unpredictable.
 Labels like manic, paranoid, delusional, and psychotic came years later.
 Sometimes she would be furious for no apparent reason; then, in a snap, she could suddenly become incredibly loving, supportive, and fun.”
 Berendzen began experiencing sexual abuse in his home at this time.